Geri McClymont holds an MEd and has taught various subjects to students in grades K-12 for over twenty years.

 Reading in fun places such as under a shady tree on a nice day or on a picnic bench at a park will help your child associate reading with pleasure.
 The next time you plan a picnic or a trip to the park or the beach, ask your child to select a few books to take along.
 Take a few of your own books or magazines as well, so that you can read simultaneously.

-Help your child create a fort at home where he can hide away and read with a flashlight.
-If he has a treehouse, let him read there.
-Deliver milk and cookies to the hungry reader in his hideout.
+Help your child create a fort at home where they can hide away and read with a flashlight.
+If they have a treehouse, let them read there.
+Deliver milk and cookies to the hungry reader in their hideout.

 5. Read Print Around You

-Wherever you are, encourage your child to read what is around him.
+Wherever you are, encourage your child to read what is around them.

 - store signs